11 • 04 • 2019

-The EPR bill was docketed on 2-11-20 as LD2104, An Act to Increase Support and Recycling of Packaging.
+The extended producer responsibility (EPR) for packaging bill was docketed on 2-11-20 as LD2104, An Act to Increase Support and Recycling of Packaging.

 The public hearing was held before the Joint Committee on Environment and Natural Resources (ENR) for Wednesday, February 26, 2020 at 10AM in room 216 of the Cross Building, 111 Sewall Street, Augusta, Maine.
 You can hear the many hours of testimony here and read through the more than 100 documents of testimony presented in hearing here.